anuzkhanal/calculator-react/README.md

-Calculaotr app made in react
+Calculator app made in react